Kaṇāda: Ideas

 Physics is central to Kaṇāda's assertion that all that is knowable is based on motion.
 His ascribing centrality to physics in the understanding of the universe also follows from his invariance principles.
 For example, he says that the atom must be spherical since it should be the same in all dimensions.
 He asserts that all substances are composed of four types of atoms, two of which have mass and two are massless.

 Kaṇāda presents his work within a larger moral framework by defining Dharma as that which brings about material progress and highest good.
-He follows this Sutra with another that asserts that the Vedas have gained respect because they teach such Dharma, and something is not Dharma simply because it is in the Vedas.
+He follows this sūtra with another that asserts that the Vedas have gained respect because they teach such Dharma, and something is not Dharma simply because it is in the Vedas.

 Kanada makes empirical observations such as the rising upwards of fire, magnetic movement, rain and thunder, the growth of grass, and offers naturalistic explanations to them in his text Vaisheshika Sutra.

 Kaṇāda and early Vaisheshika scholars focused on the evolution of the universe by law.
-However, this was not unusual for his times since several major early versions of Hindu philosophies such as Samkhya, Nyaya, Mimamsa along with sub-schools of Yoga and Vedanta, as well as non-Vedic schools such as Jainism and Buddhism, were similarly non-theistic.
+However, this was not unusual for his times since several major early versions of Hindu philosophies such as Sāṃkhya, Nyāya, Mīmāṃsā along with sub-schools of Yoga and Vedanta, as well as non-Vedic schools such as Jainism and Buddhism, were similarly non-theistic.
 Kaṇāda was among the sages of India who believed in man's potential to understand existence and reach moksha on his own, without God, a notion of ancient Indians summarized by Nietzsche as the belief that "with piety and knowledge of the Veda, nothing is impossible".